This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- Keep your head raised when you lie down.
+- Raise and support your head when you lie down.
 Place pillows under your upper back and head or rest in a recliner.

-- Try not to stay in bed for long periods of time.
-Change your position often when you are in bed.
+- Change your position often when you are lying down.
 Try not to lie with your head on the same side for long periods of time.
+Roll over slowly.

-- Wear a helmet when you ride a bike or play sports.
+- Wear protective gear when you ride a bike or play sports.
 A helmet helps protect your head from injury.

 When should I seek immediate care?

 - You fall during a BPPV episode and are injured.

 - You have a severe headache that does not go away.

 - You have new changes in your vision or feel weak or confused.

 - You have problems hearing, or you have ringing or buzzing in your ears.